smartcontractkit/documentation/docs/Using Randomness/vrf-best-practices.md

 }
 ```

-If you want to keep generated random numbers of several VRF requests, you might want to use a mapping of `requestId` to the returned random number.
+If you want to keep generated random numbers of several VRF requests, you might want to map `requestId` to the returned random number.

 ```solidity
 mapping(uint256 => uint256) public requestIdToRandomNumber;